Directed by Jim Jarmusch, Father Mother Sister Brother (2025) premiered at the 82nd Venice International Film Festival and won the Golden Lion

 Divided into three chapters or episodes, the film journeys through people and across cities, giving us glimpses of their lives while also keeping the audience at bay

-Jim Jarmusch, famous stalwart of American independent cinema, has always been interested in the fringe—ideas, people, society.
-In his latest film, Father Mother Sister Brother, he builds an anthology centred on, as the title suggests, familial relationships that exist on the fringe.
+Jim Jarmusch, famous stalwart of American independent cinema, has always been interested in the fringe - ideas, people, society.
+In his latest film, Father Mother Sister Brother, he builds an anthology centered on, as the title suggests, familial relationships that exist on the fringe.
 The film premiered at the 82nd Venice International Film Festival and won the Golden Lion.
 Divided into three chapters or episodes, the film journeys through people and across cities, giving us glimpses of their lives while also keeping the audience at bay.
 This works in its favour as two of the three episodes are about distant relationships between parents and their children.

 Despite being unrelated, all stories share common threads and themes.
 Distanced from their parents, children here have no real knowledge of their lives.
 Emily hasn’t seen her father in years, Jeff sends him money but has no idea why.
 Timothea and Lilith, who moved to Dublin to stay closer to their mother, only see her once a year.
-There’s an air of discomfort and strangeness.
+There’s an air of discomfort and strangeness between them.
 Restraint guides their interactions rather than familiarity and openness.
 The two episodes fit like double bills.

 Tea ties them but in a threatening way.
 Guarded care from the mother presents itself, but Lilith cannot be honest with her.
 Mother cannot be either.
-The daughters haven’t read their mother’s books because she doesn’t wish them to, shielding her work and her internal world from being known.
+The daughters haven’t read their mother's books because shedoesn’t wish them to, shielding her work and her internal world from being known.
 In both stories, the bond is painted in mild to serious deception.
-In both stories, we wonder what could’ve surpassed to bring this about—but we never get the answers.
+In both stories, we wonder what could’ve surpassed to bring this about but we never get the answers.
 This is both good and bad.

 With Sister Brother, Jarmusch presents a sort of anti-thesis to what we’ve seen before.
 Unlike the previous stories, there is home and companionship here.
-They know about each other’s lives and don’t lie to each other.
+The siblings know about each other's lives and do not lie to each other.
 They share a “twin connection.”
-As opposed to the sibling distance and envy witnessed before, the twins seem deeply connected to each other.
+As opposed to the sibling distance and envy witnessed before, they seem deeply connected to each other.
 Almost too deeply.
 They constantly proclaim love and gratitude for the other’s existence.
 This feels like a farce.
-Being a sister myself, I wouldn’t be wrong in claiming that I could go to war for my brother but would never say the words “I love you” to him.
-Not unless it’s a matter of life and death for it’s simply against sibling law to do so.
-Even with lack of conflict and overbrimming positivity, there lacks real charm in the bond.
-One can’t bring themselves to believe in their affection.
+Sibling law doesn’t allow for constant declarations of love, even if you may go to war for them.
+Hence, even with lack of conflict and overbrimming positivity, there lacks any “realness” in the bond.
+As a sibling, I personally couldn’t bring myself to believe in their affection.